New England Leed Platinum Home

 LEED Platinum Project Summary:

-An existing beach-front property on Lake Winnipesaukee was purchased by an artist extraordinaire.
-3 existing buildings and the landscape were completely redone, and the owner gave top priority to healthy building materials and careful management of the precious natural site.
-LEED Platinum home was achieved.
+An existing beach front property on Lake Winnipesaukee was purchased by an artist.
+Three existing buildings and the landscape were completely redone, the owner giving top priority to healthy building materials and careful management of the precious natural site.
+The LEED Platinum home rating was achieved.
 Many unique local restrictions for protecting the lake were in harmony with the LEED for Homes Rating System.

 LEED Platinum Process:

-HBS was engaged very early in the design process.
-LEED helped provide a framework for discussing the many facets of sustainable design.
-HBS helped identify the owner goals for sustainability and develop an action list for the rest of the design-build team.
-This project was fortunate to have the builder onboard early in design, so decisions impacting cost and overall feasibility were made quickly.
+HBS was engaged very early in the design process and LEED helped provide a framework for developing the many facets of sustainable design.
+HBS helped identify the owner goals for sustainability and develop an action list for the rest of the design and build team.
+The project was fortunate to have the builder onboard early in design, so decisions impacting cost and overall feasibility were made quickly.

-In addition to LEED-H and low-EMF design consulting, HBS really dove into healthy materials on this project.
-Special wiring was selected without PVC jacketing, solid wood was used for roofdeck and subfloor in order to avoid formaldehyde, and no materials with halogenated flame retardants were used.
-A foam-free 21st-century building in New Hampshire is quite unique!
-Aerogeland dense-pack-cellulose insulation were utilized.
+In addition to LEED-H and low EMF design consulting, HBS dove into healthy materials on this project.
+Special wiring was selected without PVC jacketing, solid wood was used for the roof deck and sub-floor in order to avoid formaldehyde, and no materials with halogenated flame retardants were used.
+Aerogeland dense-pack-cellulose insulation was utilized creating a unique foam-free 21st-century building in New Hampshire.

 Results or Project Highlights: